AnnaIgumnova/shark_attacks_team_spinner/README.md

 Overall, this project should be seen as a **solid first step**: it transforms raw incident data into structured insights and a clear framework for decision-making.
 With additional data and cross-functional collaboration, it could evolve into a **fully operational tool** for risk-based insurance pricing and product design.

-# TEAM
+# Contributors
+- Marisa
-Marisa, Anna, Paulina
+- Paulina Mamiaga
+- Anna Igumnova